Ring training exercises

 The front lever is a fundamental gymnastics strength hold that trains the core body and back muscles.
 This exercise considers the bodyweight hold on a set of gymnastics rings rather than static bar.

-- Primary Muscle: Abdominals
+Primary Muscle: Abdominals Secondary Muscle(s): Back

 Iron Cross